 I also get a lot questions regarding what gear do I use for filming.

-My studio is equipped with 3 cell phones.
-1 Huawei Mate 40 Pro (overhead), 1 Samsung Galaxy S20 Plus (side views) and 1 Motorola Z4 (feet).
+My studio is equipped with 3 cell phones that shoot in 4k.
+1 Huawei Mate 40 Pro (overhead), 1 Samsung Galaxy S20 Plus (side views) and 1 Google Pixel 6 Pro (front & side views).
 I started doing this after an article I read in 2019 about well-known full-length Hollywood movies that were shot with cell phones.

 Canon XL2 Camcorder

 I also utilize two Canon XL2 professional camcorders that I have had since they came out in 2004.
 They are cinema-quality cameras that still more than hold their own today.
-Although they weren't HD, they shoot in 16:9 and their footage still rivals the top HD cameras of today.
+Although they weren't HD, they shoot in 16:9 and their footage still rivals HD cameras of today.
+The footage can be rendered along with the 4K footage from the rest of my cameras and you can barely tell the difference from the 4K cameras.

 Neewer 40cm Softbox